lorforlinux/docs.beagleboard.io/boards/pocketbeagle-2/index.rst

         .. image:: images/chapter-thumbnails/01-introduction.*
             :align: center
-            :alt: PocketBeagle2 Chapter01 thumbnail
+            :alt: PocketBeagle 2 Chapter01 thumbnail

         +++

-        Introduction to PocketBeagle2 board with information on each component location on both front and back of the board.
+        Introduction to PocketBeagle 2 board with information on each component location on both front and back of the board.

     .. grid-item-card::